ChrisSeaman-Burnet/Seaman-et-al.-HBV-Birth-Dose-Model/README.md

 <i>"Use of controlled temperature chain and compact prefilled
-auto-disable devices to reach 2030 hepatitis B birth dose vaccination targets in LMICs: a modelling and costoptimisation study"</i>
+auto-disable devices to reach 2030 hepatitis B birth dose vaccination targets in LMICs: a modelling and cost optimisation study"</i>